ukitake/HonourRulesetPatcher/README.md

 Thanks to https://github.com/Norbyte/lslib under the hood.

-Work around the BG3 Custom Rules bugs Multiplayer that prevent you from starting a multiplayer game with Custom Rules: Honour Ruleset + No Single Save reliably.
+Work around the BG3 Custom Rules bugs that prevent you from starting a multiplayer game with Custom Rules: Honour Ruleset + No Single Save reliably.
 There are other well documented workarounds that work for up to 4 players, but AFAIK it was impossible to start a multiplayer game with 5+ player characters with Honour Ruleset.

 ## HOW TO USE IT